Change language: Dutch (Nederlands)

 “Raidillon on the Eau Rouge”

 From the original left-hand corner the Eau Rouge is just a part still in use.
-Because the Raidillon is attached to the Eau Rouge in Belgium they speak also from the “Raidillon on the Eau Rouge”.
+Because the Raidillon is attached to a remain of the Eau Rouge corner, Belgian journalists speak also from the “Raidillon on the Eau Rouge”.
+Some sources claim this is the official name.
+Actually, I thought it also for many years.
+But when I did investigation in the Musée du Circuit in Stavelot, I didn’t found any evidence for that.

 Because journalists, reporters and even drivers parroting each other without having to delve into the facts, most people will believe that the name of the Raidillon is Eau Rouge.
 That’s how the misunderstanding remains intact.
 A misunderstanding that has adopted world wide proportions!